fleetdm/fleet/articles/osquery-evented-tables-overview.md

 On linux, there are two utilities that enable osquery process auditing: [eBPF](https://ebpf.io/what-is-ebpf) and the [audit framework](https://wiki.archlinux.org/title/Audit_framework).

 The choice of utility depends on your situation.
 Some relevant considerations are:
-Audit has earlier support (>2.6 ) compared to eBPF (>4.18) Only one consumer of audit’s logs are allowed at a time.
+- Audit has earlier support (>2.6 ) compared to eBPF (>4.18)
+- Only one consumer of audit’s logs are allowed at a time.
 The `--audit_persist=true` flag will set osquery to retry connection to audit logs.
-Audit has limited visibility inside containers
+- Audit has limited visibility inside containers
-The audit table and the eBPF table return different data
+- The audit table and the eBPF table return slightly different data

 Overall, Fleet recommends you try both and compare results for your use case.